Should I Split the Bill Evenly Even If My Friends Ordered Expensive Dishes?

 Comment from u/pizza_party123

 In social settings, the fear of conflict can lead to decisions that create long-term resentment.
-A relationship expert noted that friends should consider adopting a system where individuals can voice their preferences regarding bill-splitting openly.
+Friends should consider adopting a system where individuals can voice their preferences regarding bill-splitting openly.
 This could involve discussing personal financial situations and preferences beforehand, allowing everyone to feel heard.

 Moreover, establishing a rotating host system for dinners might also alleviate the burden of bill-splitting concerns.
 By creating a structure, groups can ensure everyone feels valued and fairly treated during outings.